openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

    - It is hard to test various scenarios as modern devices cannot be rooted (without changing the bootloader) or jailbroken.
    - Where do RASP tools (including Play Integrity) fit in?

 If the wallet is upgraded by the developer then the key pair could still be accessible.
 How to handle application updates is a TBD and may fall into the RASP category.
 On Android, the certificate extended data includes an app version.
 Unfortunately, IOS does not have any equivalent function that is cryptographically verifiable.
 Also, the openid4vci documented attestation JWT format does include a version of the wallet in its schema.
-The current assumption is that key pair should be invalidated on upgrade and refreshed.
+The current assumption is that the key pair should be invalidated on upgrade and refreshed.
 This needs more thought and testing.

 **Important** This only works if the issuer trusts the wallet provider and has effectively audited or otherwise certified the wallet function.